rgvlee/EntityFrameworkCore.Testing/README.md

 ## Overview

-Mocking an EntityFrameworkCore `DbContext` is hard.
-Microsoft recommends that you [shouldn't do it](https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/#unit-testing).

-EntityFrameworkCore.Testing is a hybrid system mock; it creates a `DbContext` mock that acts as a wrapper over an EntityFrameworkCore provider instance.
+EntityFrameworkCore.Testing is a mocking library that creates EntityFrameworkCore system mocks.
+The `DbContext` mocks it creates act as a wrapper over an EntityFrameworkCore provider instance.
 Supported operations are handled by the provider.
 Everything else is handled by the mock, resulting in a best of both worlds approach.
-The routing is modelled on the default EntityFrameworkCore provider used by EntityFrameworkCore.Testing, the Microsoft in-memory provider.
+The routing is modelled on the default provider used by EntityFrameworkCore.Testing, the Microsoft in-memory provider.

 Configurable support is provided for the following relational operations: